Ford flathead V8 engine: Camshaft and timing

 The Ford flathead V8 has a single camshaft located inside the engine block above the crankshaft.
 It is spur gear driven; the camshaft's spur gear is made of plastic.
 The camshaft has three camshaft bearings.
 A lid made of cast iron covers the camshaft spur gears; the ignition distributor is placed on top of this lid and is driven by the camshaft spur gears.
 For powering the fuel pump, the camshaft is fitted with an extra cam located in the bearing on the flywheel side.

 Lubrication

-Also unlike the Chevrolet inline 6, Ford products used high oil pressure for lubrication for the main and rod bearings, as do all modern vehicle combustion engines.
+Ford products used high oil pressure for lubrication for the main and rod bearings, as do all modern vehicle combustion engines.
 This offered a significant performance advantage, as full pressure lubrication allowed for continuous use above 3500 rpm and would not starve the rod bearings for oil, which was necessary for high performance applications, such as racing.
 For this reason, bank robber Clyde Barrow preferred to steal Fords as getaway vehicles.
 It also eliminated a complex oil jet system to feed the rod bearings in the oil pan.
 As a side benefit to a prospective purchaser of a used vehicle, this also enabled the condition of the connecting rod and main bearings to be determined indirectly by observation of the oil pressure gauge after the vehicle was warmed up, provided that oil of normal viscosity was in use.